 Muscle strains and lumbar sprains are the most common causes of low back pain.
 A low back muscle strain occurs when the muscles of the back are abnormally stretched too far.
 A lumbar sprain occurs when the ligaments, the tough bands of tissue that hold bones together, are torn from their attachments.
 Differentiating a strain from a sprain can be difficult, as both injuries will have similar symptoms.
 Many doctors refer to both injuries as a category called “musculoligamentous injuries” of the lumbar spine.
-In general, it doesn’t matter what you call the problem because the treatment and prognosis for both back strains and sprains is the same.
+In general, it doesn’t matter what you call the problem because the treatment and prognosis for both back strains and sprains are the same.

 Nearly everyone will experience low back pain at some point in their life; it is the second most common cause of missed days of work in the United States–only a common cold causes more missed work.
 Almost all of these low back injuries are due to injuries of the muscle or ligament.
 If you don’t know the cause of your back pain, you should have it evaluated by a doctor.
 Some warning signs of a serious injury to the spine include: